 Either way we are stuck with this situation almost uniquely in the world.
 It has recently effected the HG World Champs (in Forbes) as well for example.

 Most XC areas in Aus now have some of the zones which are a circle 10nm / 18kms radius around the tiny country airports/airstrips.
 We have some in NSW, and there are close ones to Bright, Corryong and others.

-In order to help out visiting pilots to Manilla I have a link to the study guide and can do the exams with you once here.
-We can then send in the the form which gets endorsed to your HGFA Visiting Pilot Membership.
+There is a study guide on the HGFA web site (documents section) so you can do the exams with you once here.
+We can then send in the form which gets endorsed to your HGFA Visiting Pilot Membership.
 This doesnt cost anything except your time to study a little - (maybe on the flight over!) and do the exam (about 30mins).
 You will learn how to make proper radio calls to other aircraft just like a Cessna or Airbus pilot.
 Once you have the VHF Airband Radio Operators Endorsement you will have it for life..and wont need to do it again.
-Then you are Ok to fly in the zones here and in other countries where it is needed (of course you need a VHF AM airband radio as well).
+Then you are Ok to fly in the zones here (and publish your flights track-log online) and in other countries where it is needed (of course you need a VHF AM airband radio as well).

 In the Manilla XC region there are some zones like this approx 60-150kms out from take off in a few directions.
 You can easily fly around them if you plan ahead, but on a cracking XC day with great wind drift its a shame to waste time to fly around them.

 ALL visiting international pilots MUST have a HGFA Visiting Pilot Membership (VPM) to fly in Australia.
-Please also dont forget to do your HGFA Visiting Pilot m/ship online before you leave home.. www.hgfa.asn.au and click on the top menu bar "overseas pilots" .
+Please also don't forget to do your HGFA Visiting Pilot m/ship online before you leave home..
+Click Here !

 ALL pilots (Australian and International) must be members of the Manilla SkySailors club.
 It is now done ONLY online using your valid HGFA# : Click Here !